Pattern Cross-Examination for DNA and Biological Evidence

 About the Authors:

-Michael Waddington is a criminal defense lawyer who has successfully defended cases in military courtrooms around the world, including Japan, South Korea, Germany, Iraq, Bahrain, Italy, England, and across the United States.
+Michael Waddington is a criminal defense lawyer who has successfully defended cases in military courtrooms worldwide, including Japan, South Korea, Germany, Iraq, Bahrain, Italy, England, and across the United States.
 He has been involved in some of the highest-profile court-martial cases, from the “War on Terror” to the “War on Sex Assault”.
 He has also been reported on and quoted by hundreds of major media sources worldwide.

 Additionally, Mr. Waddington is the best-selling author of The Art of Trial Warfare: Winning at Trial Using Sun Tzu’s The Art of War.
 He has provided consultation services to CNN, “60 Minutes”, ABC’s “Nightline”, the BBC, CBS, and the Golden Globe-winning TV series, “The Good Wife”.
 He appeared in a major CNN documentary, 2009ʼs “Killings at the Canal”, and some of his cases have been the subject of books and movies.
 These include the Academy Award-winning documentary “Taxi to the Dark Side” and the 2013 documentary “The Kill Team”.
 Since 2013, Mr. Waddington has been an annual contributor to the American Bar Associationʼs publication, “The State of Criminal Justice”.
 He is also a fellow of the American Board of Criminal Lawyers (ABCL).